-Introduction to Maps (A SMART Board Lesson)
+Introduction to Maps (A SMART Board Lesson) by ECSDM

-Elementary, 3rd Grade, 4th Grade
+Elementary, 2nd Grade, 3rd Grade, 4th Grade

 This lesson is designed to give students a basic overview of maps utilizing key terms and visual representations.
 Students will have the opportunity to study maps and show their understanding by creating one.